Close the window of batch (BAT) files after execution

+The window opened by a batch file remains open for as long as all applications and documents opened by that batch file remain open!
 Do you wish a batch window would close immediately after execution?
-In XP and later Windows versions the window that the batch file opens, remains open for as long as all applications and documents opened by that batch file remain open.

 "C:\Program Files\TLGWork\tlg32.exe" "C:\My Documents\practice.doc"

-This batch file will wait for tlg.exe and practice.doc to close before it closes its window.
-In Windows XP or later we should write:
+This batch file waits for tlg.exe and practice.doc to close before it closes its window.
+Now, if we write

 start "" "C:\Program Files\TLGWork\tlg32.exe" start "" "C:\My Documents\practice.doc"

-and the batch file will close right after the TLG application opens and practice.doc is loaded in MS Word.
+our batch file closes right after the TLG application opens and practice.doc is loaded in MS Word.
+Enjoy!